MTraveller/cotal-drf/README.md

          -  I recommend to continue with an virtual environment for more see:
             -  [pipenv](https://pipenv.pypa.io/en/latest/ "pipenv.pypa.io/en/latest/")
             -  just remember to set vscode python interpeter to the virtual environment used if vscode is used.
 For other programs you'll have to see their docs.
+      -  Depending on your operating system or if pipenv is used:
+         -  on windows use `python`
+         -  on linux based systems use `python3`
+         -  if pipenv is used, use `python`
-      3. Do: `python` or `python3 install -r requirements.txt` "Press Enter"
+      3. Do: `python` or `python3` `install -r requirements.txt` "Press Enter"
-      4. Do: `python` or `python3 manage.py runserver 127.0.0.1:3000` "Press Enter"
+      4. Do: `python` or `python3` `manage.py runserver 127.0.0.1:3000` "Press Enter"
       5. You should now be able to open the project on 127.0.0.1:3000
       <br>
    2. Production: